Tetrabenazine Tablets is a brand of medicine containing the active ingredient tetrabenazine.

 If you forget to take Tetrabenazine Tablets

-If you forget to take a dose of Tetrabenazine Tablets, leave out that dose completely.
+If you forget to take a dose of Tetrabenazine Tablets, skip that dose completely.
 Take your next dose at the normal time it is due.

 If you have trouble remembering when to take Tetrabenazine Tablets, ask your pharmacist for some hints.